Leadership and Staff

 I was born and raised in a Christian home in Long Beach, California.
 Like many others who are raised in a Christian home, it is difficult to pinpoint the exact date of one’s conversion.
 While I am not sure the specific time that the Lord regenerated me, what I can say for sure is that “my justification has taken place because my sanctification currently is”.

 After graduating High School in 1998, I went to The Master’s College and majored in Biblical Studies with an emphasis in Youth Ministries.
 I began serving as a youth pastor in my home church after I graduated in 2002.
 Through this time the Lord was shaping me and helping me understand my call to pastoral ministry.
 I soon realized I needed more training if I was going to be the most effective tool for the Lord as I could be.
 I could think of no better seminary than The Master’s Seminary and I enrolled in 2005.
 While at TMS, I began dating my wonderful wife Kim, “a lily among thorns” (Song of Solomon 2:2).
-We were married in 2006 and now have three adorable children.
+We were married in 2006 and now have four adorable children.